Dickfeld's Julie (Julidochromis)

 Coloration and Sexual Dimorphism: The darkest and most elegant of the family.
 Dull bronze/golden background color, crossed horizontally by 3 dense, inked and very regular linear stripes that go from the snout to the tail.
 The entire dorsal spine, flanks and head reflect luminous light blue spots, while the unpaired fins are adorned with a bright and clear neon blue or ice blue border.
 No visual sexual dimorphism; the female only has a larger size and genital papilla during the breeding phase.

-Feeding and Diet: Omnivorous micro-predators and crevice hunters.
+Diet and Feeding: Omnivorous micro-predators and crevice hunters.
 In nature they sift the sand for crustaceans and small snails, occasionally grazing the Aufwuchs.
 In the aquarium they are good eaters: they eat frozen bloodworms, daphnia, brine shrimp and balanced granules for carnivores that slowly sink among the rocks.
 Unlike Mbuna, they tolerate highly proteinaceous diets very well without risking Bloat.

 Water Quality: Strictly African Rift Valley water: Crystalline, pristine, hard (10-25 GH) and extremely basic/alkaline (pH between 8.0 and 9.0).
 They suffer a rapid deterioration in acidic or soft waters, getting covered with fungus.
 They require excellent oxygenation and a good mechanical filter for nitrate management, with constant weekly changes of 25-30%.